rdiaz82/100DaysOfCode/AWS_practitioner_notes.md

 * Cloud computer is on-demand delivery of computer under a as pay as you go pricing model

-* The 6 advantages of clouf computer are:
+* The 6 advantages of cloud computer are:

   1. Trade capital expense for variable expense (avoid high invesment in data center).